kohkimakimoto/actions-gateway/README.md

 https://actions-gateway.kohkimakimoto.dev/new-token

-Click the "Generete new token" button in the web interface.
+Click the "Generate new token" button in the web interface.
 After getting the token, set it to the `token` key in the `config.toml` file.

 ```toml